Sikkil Gurucharan: Albums & discography

 Sikkil Gurucharan is among young musicians who stand as youth ambassadors for the future of Carnatic Music.
 In bringing this art to students and aficionados alike, he has opened the gates to a larger and interested audience having a welcoming attitude towards innovation while retaining the spirit of the original art form.
 This is evident in his active participation in youth festivals, lec-dems and his concerted effort at recording theme-based albums that have greater appeal with listeners.

 Gurucharan has worked on an album with John McLaughlin, Mandolin U. Srinivas, Louis Banks called "Miles from India" which was nominated for the Best Contemporary Jazz Album at the 51st Grammy Awards.

 His album "Ramayana" is a musical dramatisation of the epic, drawing on ragas and kritis to portray the various episodes.
 This album has been the underlying theme in Gurucharan's concerts in Singapore and Indonesia and received critical acclaim.
 On the other hand, his album "Madhirakshi", together with Anil Srinivasan, is the first of many a contemporary experiment with piano and voice.
 The album "Parama", has recently received a nomination for the category 'Best Carnatic Classical Album – Vocal' at the Global Indian Music Awards 2011.

 Here is a comprehensive list of his albums.

 Personal life

 Sikkil Gurucharan's mother Mythili, the daughter of Sikkil Kunjumani, is a retired flute teacher from the Government Music College, Chennai.
 His father Chandrasekaran, a consultant with a leading pharmaceutical distribution firm, is a popular Tamil theatre artist who has also done cameo roles in films like Sivaji.
 Gurucharan married Janani Lakshminarayan on 23 May 2010 and the couple resides in Chennai.
-They have a daughter, Hridya and son, Aadyant.
-His maternal aunt Sikkil Mala Chandrasekar is an acclaimed flautist and is married to Chandrasekar, grandson of the legendary singer M. S. Subbulakshmi.
+They have two children.
+His maternal aunt Sikkil Mala Chandrasekar is an acclaimed flautist and is married to Chandrasekar, grandson of the singer M. S. Subbulakshmi.